RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 #### Federal Policy: Monopolies

 Protection under the right of publicity creates a common law monopoly that removes items, words and acts from the public domain.
-That federal policy favors free enterprise was recently reaffirmed by the Supreme Court in [*National Society of Professional Engineers v.
-United States,* (S.Ct.
-1978),](http://scholar.google.com/scholar_case?case=1917928030443042074) in which the Supreme Court indicated that outside of the "rule of reason," only those anticompetitive restraints expressly authorized by Congress would be permitted to stand.
+That federal policy favors free enterprise was recently reaffirmed by the Supreme Court &hellip; and the Supreme Court indicated that outside of the "rule of reason," only those anticompetitive restraints expressly authorized by Congress would be permitted to stand.
 Concern for the impact of adopting an overbroad approach to the right of publicity was also indicated in this Court's decision in [*Memphis Development Foundation v.
-Factors Etc., Inc.,* 616 F.2d 956 (6th Cir.),](http://scholar.google.com/scholar_case?case=10950732871251474707)
+Factors Etc., Inc.,*](http://scholar.google.com/scholar_case?case=10950732871251474707) (6th Cir.
+1980).

 In *Memphis Development,* this Court held that the right of publicity does not survive a celebrity's death under Tennessee law.
 In so holding, this Court recognized that commercial and competitive interests are potentially compromised by an expansive approach to the right of publicity.
 This Court was concerned that an extension of the right of publicity to the exclusive control of the celebrity's heirs might compromise the efficiency, productivity and fairness of our economic system without enlarging the stock or quality of the goods, services, artistic creativity, information, invention or entertainment available and detract from the equal distribution of economic opportunity available in a free market system. *Memphis Development* recognized that the grant of a right of publicity is tantamount to the grant of a monopoly, in that case, for the life of the celebrity.

 The majority's grant to Johnny Carson of a publicity right in the phrase "Here's Johnny" takes this phrase away from the public domain, giving him a common law monopoly for it, without extracting from Johnny Carson a personal contribution for the public's benefit.
 Protection under the right of publicity confers a monopoly on the protected individual that is potentially broader, offers fewer protections and potentially competes with federal statutory monopolies.
 As an essential part of three federal monopoly rights, copyright, trademark and patents, notice to the public is required in the form of